Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 The currently used sensors are from Fine Offset Electronics and in Natur 40 identical in construction from froggit as the so-called DP series and from ecowitt with the original series identification GW-1000.<!--more-->

-At the moment eight temperature/humidity sensors and a climate base station with wind vector, precipitation irradiance and temperature/humidity are linked to the WiFi Hub via proper LoRa.
-The Wifi Hub in turn uses any accessible WLAN to pass on the data to a server via network.
+Currently 6 Wifi Hubs with 8 sensors and one base station each are connected  via via LoRa radio.
+The base station is equipped with wind vector, precipitation irradiance and temperature/humidity sensors.
+The Wifi Hub in turn uses any accessible WLAN to pass on the data in this case via mobile network to a data server.

 ## Sensor Specification